On this page

 Our fact sheet covers:

-- alternatives to setting up a foundation, and
+- are there alternatives to setting up a foundation?

 For organisations interested in setting up a private ancillary fund, the Australian Tax Office (ATO) provides a model Private Ancillary Fund trust deed.
 To access the model trust deed visit the ATO website.